foliant-docs/foliant/README.rst

   {
     "title": "Lorem ipsum",           // Document title.
+    "file_name": "Dolor_sit_amet",    // Output file name.
+If not set, slugified
+                                      // `title` is used.
     "second_title": "Dolor sit amet", // Document subtitle.
     "lang": "english",                // Document language, "russian" or "english."
                                       // If not specified, "russian" is used.